Constrained optimization of sensor placement for nuclear digital twins: Methodology

-\begin{enumerate}[topsep=0pt,itemsep=0em] \item \textbf{Region constrained: } This type of constraint arises when we can place either a \textit{maximum} of or \textit{exactly} $s$ sensors in a certain region, while the remaining $r-s$ sensors must be placed outside the constraint region. \subitem{\textbf{Maximum:}} This case deals with applications in which the number of sensors in the constraint region should be less than or equal to $s$.
+\begin{enumerate}[topsep=0pt,itemsep=0em] \item \textbf{Region constrained: } This type of constraint arises when we can place either a \textit{maximum} of or \textit{exactly} $s$ sensors in a certain region, while the remaining $r-s$ sensors must be placed outside the constraint region. \begin{itemize} \item{\textbf{Maximum:}} This case deals with applications in which the number of sensors in the constraint region should be less than or equal to $s$.
 In each iteration a pivot column (sensor location) is chosen from the set of all columns until $s$ selected pivots lie in the constrained region.
-Successive pivots with the largest 2-norm are selected from among the unconstrained column indices. \subitem{\textbf{Exact:}} This case deals with applications in which the number of sensors in the constraint region should equal $s$.
+Successive pivots with the largest 2-norm are selected from among the unconstrained column indices. \item{\textbf{Exact:}} This case deals with applications in which the number of sensors in the constraint region should equal $s$.
 The algorithm follows the same procedure as the maximum sensor placement case if the number of sensors in the constraint region equals or exceeds $s$.
-However, if there are fewer than $s$ sensors in the constrained region, the algorithm forces the deficit of sensors to be placed in the constraint region at the end of the pivoting procedure. \item \textbf{Predetermined:} This type of constraint occurs when a certain number of sensor locations are already specified, and optimized locations for the remaining sensors are desired.
-The strategy employed selects pivots from among all column indices of $\bR_{22}^{(k)}$ until the iterate $k $ equals $r-s$, then imposes the selection of user-specified sensor locations in the final $s$ iterations. \item \textbf{Distance constrained:} This constraint enforces sensors to be placed a specified distance $d$ apart.
+However, if there are fewer than $s$ sensors in the constrained region, the algorithm forces the deficit of sensors to be placed in the constraint region at the end of the pivoting procedure. \end{itemize} \item \textbf{Predetermined:} This type of constraint occurs when a certain number of sensor locations are already specified, and optimized locations for the remaining sensors are desired.
+The strategy employed selects pivots from among all column indices of $\bR_{22}^{(k)}$ until the iterate $k $ equals $r-s$, then imposes the selection of user-specified sensor locations in the final $s$ iterations. \item \textbf{Distance constrained:} This constraint enforces a minimum distance $d$ between selected sensors.
 Accordingly, the first pivot is the column index of $\bTi_r^T$ with maximal 2-norm, the default (unconstrained) base step.
 The $(k+1)^{\text{st}}$ iterate now selects the pivot column with maximal 2-norm from among the remaining columns of $\bR_{22}^{(k)}$ that are at least distance $d$ away from the previous $k$ selected sensors.
-This is an \emph{adaptive} constraint because the set of allowable sensor indices is updated with each pivoting iteration to remove the $d$-neighborhood of the $k$th sensor. \end{enumerate} Although we mainly consider the minimal allowable number of sensors to be $p=r$, the truncation rank of the basis, additional sensors can be added for redundancy and robustness through the oversampling optimization proposed by B. Peherstorfer et al~\cite{peherstorfer2020stability}.
+This is an \emph{adaptive} constraint because the set of allowable sensor indices is updated with each pivoting iteration to remove the $d$-neighborhood of the $k$th sensor. \end{enumerate} \sForAll[2]{ \ForAll{#1}#2\EndFor} \sIf[2]{ \If{#1}#2\EndIf}